Generalized fibre sums of 4-manifolds and the canonical class: The intersection form of

 We want to prove that we can choose $d$ elements $S_1,\dotsc,S_d$ in $S(X)$, forming a basis for a subgroup $S'(X)$ such that $S(X)=\mathbb{Z}B_X\oplus S'(X)$, and a basis $R_1,\dotsc,R_d$ for the group of rim tori $R(X)$ such that the following holds:

-\begin{thm} Let $X=M\#_{\Sigma_M=\Sigma_N}N$ be a generalized fibre sum of closed oriented 4-manifolds $M$ and $N$ along embedded surfaces $\Sigma_M,\Sigma_N$ of genus $g$ which represent indivisible homology classes.
+\begin{thm} Let $X=M\#_{\Sigma_M=\Sigma_N}N$ be a generalized fibre sum of closed oriented 4-manifolds $M$ and $N$ along embedded surfaces $\Sigma_M,\Sigma_N$ of genus $g$ and self-intersection zero which represent indivisible homology classes.
 Suppose that the cohomology of $M$, $N$ and $X$ is torsion free.
 Then there exists a splitting

 where

 The direct sums are all orthogonal, except the direct sums inside the brackets.
 In this decomposition of $H^2(X;\mathbb{Z})$, the restriction of the intersection form $Q_X$ to $P(M)$ and $P(N)$ is equal to the intersection form induced from $M$ and $N$ and has the structure